INSIGHT-How China became ground zero for the auto chip shortage | Technology

 Automotive chip order times remain long around the world, but brokers like Pang and thousands like him are focusing on China, which has become ground zero for a crunch that the rest of the industry is gradually moving beyond.
 Globally, new orders are backed up by an average of about a year, according to a Reuters survey of 100 automotive chips produced by the five leading manufacturers.

 Pang, for his part, sees China's shortage continuing through 2023 and deems it dangerous to hold inventory after that.
-The one risk to that view, he says: a sharper economic slowdown that could depress demand earlier.
+The one risk to that view, he says is a sharper economic slowdown that could depress demand earlier.
 FORECASTS 'HARDLY POSSIBLE'

 New orders via distributors are on hold for an average lead time of 49 weeks – deep into 2023, according to the analysis, which provides a snapshot of the global shortage though not a regional breakdown.
-Lead times range from 6 to 198 weeks, with an average of 52 weeks.
+Lead times range from 6 to 198 weeks.
 German chipmaker Infineon told Reuters it is "rigorously investing and expanding manufacturing capacities worldwide" but said shortages may last until 2023 for chips outsourced to foundries.

 "Since the geopolitical and macroeconomic situation has deteriorated in recent months, reliable assessments regarding the end of the present shortages are hardly possible right now," Infineon said in a statement.
 Taiwan chipmaker United Microelectronics Corp told Reuters it has been able to reallocate some capacity to auto chips due to weaker demand in other segments.
 "On the whole, it is still challenging for us to meet the aggregate demand from customers," the company said.